chimericdream/worldofpannotia.com/src/_specific_magic_weapons/javelin-of-lightning.md

   costToCreateSpecial: ""
   weight: ""
   description: |
-    This javelin becomes a 5d6 {% spell_link lightning-bolt %} when thrown (Reflex DC 14 half).
+    This javelin becomes a {% die_roll 5 6 0 %} {% spell_link lightning-bolt %} when thrown (Reflex DC 14 half).
 It is consumed in the attack.
 ---